connkat/school/COMP1131/Modules/Module5/module5-notes.md

 - We should make it difficult, if not impossible, for code outside of a class to “reach in” and change the value of a variable that is declared inside that class.
 - An object should be encapsulated from the rest of the system.
 It should interact with other parts of a program only through the specific set of methods that define the services that that object provides.
 These methods define the interface between that object and other objects that use it.
 - The code that uses an object, which is sometimes called the client of an object, should not be allowed to access variables directly.
 The client should call an object’s methods, and those methods then interact with the data encapsulated within the object.
 [See encapsulation img](./enapsulation.png).
 - Modifiers: In Java, we accomplish object encapsulation using `modifiers`.
-A modifier is a Java reserved word that is used to specify particular characteristics of a program- ming language construct.
+A modifier is a Java reserved word that is used to specify particular characteristics of a programming language construct.
 	- EX: `final`, which is used to declare a constant.
 - Java has several modifiers that can be used in various ways.
 Some modifiers can be used together, but some combinations are invalid.